Propagation of Singularity with Normally Hyperbolic Trapping: Positive commutator argument

-The terms in the bracket comes from the fact that (\ref{sym1}) only concerns principal symbols.
-They collect terms of order lower than the principal part in (\ref{sym1}).
-They are generated from full symbol expansion of composition of $P'A,AP',(P')^*A$, hence the highest order term among them is $2$ order lower in the first index and $2-\alpha$ order lower (applying Lemma \ref{lmm_improve_order}, where the $a_2-$term is absorbed into the $h-$term (and $H-$term after quantization) in (\ref{symbols_step1})) in the second index compared with the product $P'A$.
-Here the order refers to the sum of the orders of two operators in a pairing.
 Use Cauchy-Schwartz inequality to control $|\la P'v',Hv' \ra |$.
-Because of the $\chi$ factor in $h$, $Hv'$ is microlocalized near the support of $\check{a}$ as well, using $G_1'$ as the microlocalizer again and enlarge is wavefront set if necessary, we obtain
+Because of the $\chi$ factor in $h$, $Hv'$ is microlocalized near the support of $\check{a}$ as well, using $G_1'$ as the microlocalizer again and enlarge its wavefront set if necessary, we obtain